 One that holds much promise is Conversational RPA.
 It’s really about the next generation of this industry—and the market is certainly ready for it.

-What then is AI-Driven RPA and Conversational RPA?
+What then are AI-driven RPA and Conversational RPA?
 Let’s take a look:

-Cloud-Native Software: Because the RPA industry is maturing, the technology stack has lagged.
+Because the RPA industry is maturing, the technology stack has lagged.
 Much of the core software remains on Windows/.Net infrastructure.
-While there are often cloud components, such as with orchestration, the tools are often on-premises.
+While there are often cloud components to core systems, such as with orchestration, the tools are often on-premises.

 However, this presents some nagging problems.
-For example, it can be nearly impossible to capture enough data for important efforts like analytics and AI.
-Next, as RPA vendors come out with new versions of their software, the maintenance can be a challenge.
+For example, it can be nearly impossible to capture enough data for important efforts like analytics, machine learning, and AI.
+Next, as RPA vendors come out with new versions of their software, maintenance can be a challenge.

 Conversational RPA, on the other hand, is cloud-native.
 From inception, the architecture allows for complete data visibility and seamless management of the bots.
 This means that enterprises can gain ongoing insights about what’s happening without having to deal with the hassles of new versions conflicting with older workflows.

-Delightful User Experience: In the enterprise software world, there is lots of talk about consumer-like interfaces.
-But this is still mostly talk, including among traditional RPA vendors.
+In the enterprise software world, there is lots of talk about consumer-like interfaces.
+But this is still mostly talked about, including among traditional RPA vendors.

 Yet, creating rich experiences in the software can be just as important as the underlying features.
-Let’s face it, people have become accustomed to standout apps like Uber, Instagram, and Snap.
+Let’s face it, People have become accustomed to standout service experience from apps like Uber, Instagram, and Snap.

 An example of the power of the user experience is Slack (then again, the company was originally an online game!).
 The company founder, Stewart Butterfield (who, by the way, has an undergraduate degree in philosophy), was able to bring a much different perspective to collaboration software.
-He has also been relentless with customer feedback.
+He has also been relentless with customer feedback and employee experience.